nikhilraghava/tensorflow-tut/softmax-regression-model/README.md

 cross_entropy = tf.reduce_mean(tf.nn.softmax_cross_entropy_with_logits(labels=y_, logits=y))
 ```

-In the above code, `tf.reduce_mean` computes the mean over all the examples in the batch. and `tf.nn.softmax_cross_entropy_with_logits` computes cross-entropy where `y_` is the lable and `y` is the logit.
+In the above code, `tf.reduce_mean` computes the mean over all the examples in the batch. `tf.nn.softmax_cross_entropy_with_logits` computes cross-entropy where `y_` is the label and `y` is the logit.
 Now let's implement the gradient descent optimization algorithm to modify the variables and reduce loss:

 ```python
 train_step = tf.train.GradientDescentOptimizer(0.5).minimize(cross_entropy)
 ```

 In this case, we ask TensorFlow to minimize `cross_entropy` using the gradient descent algorithm with a learning rate of `0.5`.
 Gradient descent is a simple procedure, where TensorFlow simply shifts each variable a little bit in the direction that reduces the cost.
-More explaination can be found in the [linear regression tutorial](https://github.com/nikhilraghava/tensorflow-tut/tree/master/linear-regression-model).
+More explanation can be found in the [linear regression tutorial](https://github.com/nikhilraghava/tensorflow-tut/tree/master/linear-regression-model).
 Now let's launch our model in an `InteractiveSession` and create an operation to initialize the variables we created.

 ```python
 # Launch model in interactive session